 Be willing to have open and honest conversations with others if you’re experiencing depression yourself.
 If you’re on the receiving end of such conversations, don’t act shocked or surprised when an outgoing friend of yours admits they live with depression.
 There’s much to be learned about mental illness, and the place to start is open dialogue between friends.
 Perhaps even sit down with some popcorn and watch my favorite movie—and maybe reenact Pat and Tiffany’s epic dance scene at the end as a celebration of real conversations between real people.

 Note: If you have been made aware of a depressed friend wanting to hurt themselves or others, it is your responsibility to take action.
 There are professionals willing and available to help those in need.
-Contact an authority figure you trust or visit the American Foundation for Suicide Prevention’s website for help.
+Contact an authority figure you trust, visit the American Foundation for Suicide Prevention’s website for help, or call the National Suicide Prevention Lifeline at 1-800-273-8255.

 One in four adults—about 61.5 million Americans—wrestle with mental illness each year, and 13.6 million live with a serious, ongoing illness such as bipolar disorder or major depression.
 October 6 to 12 is Mental Illness Awareness Week, so we’re posting stories and tools over the next few days to foster conversation and break down misconceptions about mental illness.
 As you read, may you be encouraged in your own life and better equipped to help others in the journey.